iUseYahoo/Roblox-Lag-Reducer/README.md

-# Roblox-Lag-Reducer
+# Roblox Lag Reducer
-Reduces Roblox lag by changing its application priority level.
+You can find the open source code and the repository [here](https://gitlab.com/iUseYahoo/roblox-lag-reducer).